 The Dalton School - Judy Calixto, Director of Middle and High School Admissions

 Ethical Culture Fieldston School - Charles Guerrero, Director of Admissions, Financial Aid, & Institutional Research

 Little Red Schoolhouse and Elisabeth Irwin High School (LREI) - Mary Young, Director of Admissions

 Manhattan Country School - Tanya Espy-Disparti, Director of Admissions and Enrollment

 Saint Ann’s School - Diana Lomask, Director of Admission

-Moderator: Gina Malin, Executive Director, Parents League of New York
+Moderator: Barbara H. Scott, Executive Director, Parents League of New York